PL/SQL «Prev Next»

 WHERE <condition for selection>) table_alias;

-Flattening Nested Table Syntax
+Flattening a Nested Table Syntax

-SELECT VALUE(a) FROM THE
+SELECT VALUE (a) FROM THE

 (SELECT phone_list FROM customer_obj_table

-WHERE cust_id=29) a;
+WHERE cust_id = 29) a;

 Preferrable Method to Query Varray - Exercise